Elements of the immune system: cytokines and co.

 1.3.1.
 TH-1 cytokines

-TH-1 cytokines are pro-inflammatory cytokines promoted primarily by stress hormones of the first two stages of the HPA axis (CRH and ACTH) and inhibited by cortisol.
+TH-1 cytokines are pro-inflammatory cytokines that are primarily promoted by stress hormones of the first two stages of the HPA axis (CRH and ACTH) and are inhibited by cortisol.

 - TNF-α45